 Yet another option was to use the post cart service which ran daily between both towns.
 Despite their nomenclature, they were also used to convey passengers.

-The first passenger service was an “omnibus” owned by Japie Kaafar who was also the driver.
+The first passenger service to Uitenhage was an “omnibus” owned by Japie Kafaar who was also the driver.
 Eventually the word “omnibus” being Latin “for all” would be abbreviated to the contemporary word bus.
 Every week the coach left the Post Office in Market Square at 2 p.m. taking three hours to complete the journey which included a 15-minute stop at Innis Vale, the half-way point of the trip.
 The single fare was six shillings.

 An old battered bugle is sounded, and the coach moves across the Market Square into Main Street.
-Along Queen Street, Princess Street and Adderley, the horses steadily trots until it reaches the split into Grahamstown and Uitenhage Roads.
+Along Queen Street, Princess and Adderley Streets, the horses steadily trot until they reache the split into Grahamstown and Uitenhage Roads.
 Shortly thereafter, the outskirts of town are reached, and houses are now only passed intermittently.
 The next landmark is the “Jim Crow” Inn located at the current Berry’s Corner.
 The erstwhile residence of John Centlivres Chase then appears on the left.
 Some of the elderly would still refer to this homestead by its original name Papenkuils Fontein.

 Over the next rise, the historic settlement of Bethelsdorp came into view nestled within a swathe of salt pans.
 Scattered around were spacious wooden stores and humble cottages.
 This quaint outpost wore a patina of age with equanimity and dignity.
 Some travellers might have even met the eccentric septuagenarian.
 Dr. Vanderkemp and his thirteen-year-old wife, a former slave.